DasLab/CDSfold_SU/README.md

-# CDSFold Update
+# CDSfold Update
-This repo is an update the of the CDSFold algorithm to modern C++ while maintaining performance.
+This repo is an update the of the CDSfold algorithm to modern C++ while maintaining performance.

+The original CDSfold codebase is now available [on Github](https://github.com/gterai/CDSfold), but is not, to our understanding, under active development.
+As a result, we have chosen to implement this update as a separate, detached repository rather than a conventional fork.

 ## Install:
 Before compiling the source codes, you need to install